cruizch/RepData_PeerAssessment1/PA1_template.md

 ## 10765 10766.19
 ```

 There is a slightly difference between the medians.
-When filling the NA values with the mean of the same 5-second interval, the mean and the median are the same
+When filling the NA values with the mean of the same 5-second interval, the mean and the median are the same (symmetric distribution)

 ###Differences in activity patterns between weekdays and weekends